 This list of IRS offshore tax forms is meant to provide helpful information and is for convenience only.
 It is for those who are involved with or are contemplating offshore banking, offshore company formation, offshore trust formation or offshore asset protection.

 The law allows for the ownership and use of an offshore corporation, company, trust or offshore bank account.
 However, there are tax laws that require compliance and we fully recommend that you follow them.
-If you use these legal tools for asset protection or other benefits we urge you to also comply with the tax and other legal codes in the jurisdictions in which you are obligated.
+You may use these legal tools for asset protection or other benefits.
+Regardless, we urge you to also comply with the tax and other legal codes in the jurisdictions which obligate you to do so.
 By and large, the US taxes its citizens and residents on their worldwide incomes.
 This is the case even if one has an offshore company or foreign bank account.
 It is also true even if one conducts the entire business overseas.
 There is a tax break available on a portion of your income if you actually live abroad for 330 full days during a 12-month period including a portion of the year in question.

 Some believe that taxes are not due until they bring the money back to the US.
 This is not the case in most instances.
 Since 1964, US people report profit generated in overseas companies they own or control.
-Moreover, this is so even if it is in a foreign account, whether or not the money is repatriated (i.e. brought back into the US).
+Moreover, this is so even if it is in a foreign account, whether or you repatriate the money (i.e. bring it back into the US).
 It is still the case even if you generated the profit in a foreign company, when owned or controlled by US people.
-This is referred to as a controlled foreign corporation (CFC).
+The IRS refers to this as a controlled foreign corporation (CFC).

 Here is how it works.
-When a company is owned or controlled 50% or more by US people it is a CFC.
+US people own or control 50% or more of the company, we refer to this as a CFC.
 When a US citizen or resident alien owns 10% or more of a CFC, they generally pay taxes on the corporate income as if they generated it in their own names.

 This is a simple explanation and there are some additional facets and some unique calculations, so seek licensed tax advice.
-There is no guarantee that the IRS offshore tax forms listed below are the only forms or the latest forms required.
-This is for informational purposes only and is not to be considered tax or legal advice.
+There is no guarantee that the IRS offshore tax forms we have listed below are the only forms or the latest forms required.
+This is for informational purposes only.
+Thus, do not rely on this information as tax or legal advice.
 For tax advice, seek the advice of a knowledgeable, licensed accountant or attorney who specializes in offshore tax planning.

 Most accountants are not familiar with tax code involving offshore corporations and offshore bank accounts.
 So it is important to seek the counsel of an experienced CPA who can work hand-in-hand with your accountant and who understands foreign legal tools and tax forms, offshore corporations and trust tax forms.
 Contact us for help finding CPAs who specialize in tax advice for US taxpayers with offshore interests.

 Form 3520 – Must be filed when you create or add to a foreign grantor trust.
 Reg.
-Section 16.3-1(d)(1) stipulates that the Form 3520 should be filed on or before the 90th day after either the creation of any foreign trust by a United States person or the transfer of any money or property to a foreign trust by a United States person.
+Section 16.3-1(d)(1) stipulates that one should fill out Form 3520 on or before the 90th day after after a US person either creates a foreign trust or transfers any money or property to a foreign trust.
 According to the instructions to Form 3520, it is due on the date of the filing of the taxpayer’s income tax return — including any extensions of time to file.
 So, it may be advisable to file on the earliest of the two dates.

 Form 3520-A – Must be filed every year if you have created a foreign trust.
 Form 3520-A is due the 15th day of the third month after the end of the trust’s tax year.
 For a trust with a calendar year, the due date is March 15th.
 The trust can request an extension by submitting Form 2758 by the due date.